ali-raheem/Julia/README.md

 * WIP openCL.
 * CUDA implementation is done awaiting hardware.

 So far the pthreads version has been most consistantly fastest, openMP was by far the simplest to do requiring only about 2 lines of changes to code.
+Autopar versions provide only a modest improvement compared to single thread version.
 CUDA/openCL **should** be fastest on any modern GPU with openCL being portable to CPU/GPU.

 Using GCC-7 and Graphite the autopar options make about 30% speed improvement to the mp version (obvious no -fopenmp).

 Running time is linear with WIDTH, HEIGHT and ITERATIONS.

+In order of performance, with vague hand-wavey figures:

+* 6s for pthread
+* 6.5s for openMP
+* 18s for autopar
+* 26s for single thread

 ## Theory